The Division Bell: Recording

-Keyboardist Jon Carin, percussionist Gary Wallis, and backing vocalists including Sam Brown and Momentary Lapse tour singer Durga McBroom were brought in before recording began.
+The keyboardist Jon Carin, the percussionist Gary Wallis, backing vocalists including Sam Brown and the Momentary Lapse tour singer Durga McBroom were brought in before recording began.
 The band moved to Olympic Studios and recorded most of the tracks over the space of a week.
 After a summer break, they returned to Astoria to record more backing tracks.
-Ezrin worked on the drum sounds, and Pink Floyd collaborator Michael Kamen provided the string arrangements, which were recorded at Abbey Road Studio Two by Steve McLaughlin.
+Ezrin worked on the drum sounds, and the Pink Floyd collaborator Michael Kamen provided the string arrangements, which were recorded at Abbey Road Studio Two by Steve McLaughlin.
 Dick Parry played saxophone on his first Pink Floyd album for almost 20 years, on "Wearing the Inside Out", and Chris Thomas created the final mix.
-Between September and December recording and mixing sessions were held at Metropolis Studios in Chiswick and the Creek Recording Studios in London.
-In September, Pink Floyd performed at a celebrity charity concert at Cowdray House, in Midhurst.
-The album was mastered at the Mastering Lab in Los Angeles, by Doug Sax and James Guthrie.

-Jackson edited unused material from the Division Bell sessions, described by Mason as ambient music, into an hour-long composition tentatively titled The Big Spliff, but Pink Floyd decided not to release it.
-Some of The Big Spliff was used to create the band's next album, The Endless River (2014).

-Instrumentation

 With the aid of Gilmour's guitar technician, Phil Taylor, Carin located some of Pink Floyd's older keyboards from storage, including a Farfisa organ.
 Sounds sampled from these instruments were used on "Take It Back" and "Marooned".
 Additional keyboards were played by Carin, along with Bob Ezrin.
 Durga McBroom supplied backing vocals alongside Sam Brown, Carol Kenyon, Jackie Sheridan, and Rebecca Leigh-White.

-"What Do You Want from Me" is influenced by Chicago blues, and "Poles Apart" contains folksy overtones.
+"What Do You Want from Me" was influenced by Chicago blues, and "Poles Apart" contains folksy overtones.
 Gilmour's improvised guitar solos on "Marooned" used a DigiTech Whammy pedal to pitch-shift the guitar notes over an octave.
 On "Take It Back", he used a Gibson J-200 guitar through a Zoom effects unit, played with an EBow, an electronic device which produces sounds similar to a bow.

+Between September and December recording and mixing sessions were held at Metropolis Studios in Chiswick and the Creek Recording Studios in London.
+In September, Pink Floyd performed at a celebrity charity concert at Cowdray House, in Midhurst.
+The album was mastered at the Mastering Lab in Los Angeles, by Doug Sax and James Guthrie.

+Jackson edited unused material from the Division Bell sessions, described by Mason as ambient music, into an hour-long composition tentatively titled The Big Spliff, but Pink Floyd did not release it.
+Some of The Big Spliff was used to create the next Pink Floyd album, The Endless River (2014).